Simple fiscalization in Germany

 Middleware

-The EFR middleware offers a robust software solution for your systems.
-It seamlessly integrates the EFR software into POS systems and meets legal requirements – Compliance as a Service!
+Fiscal Middleware offers a robust software solution for your systems.
+The software integrates seamlessly with point-of-sale systems and meets legal requirements—compliance as a service!

 efsta Cloud - Archive

-The data from the ERA is encrypted and transferred to the efsta cloud for long-term archiving for the statutory retention obligation.
+The data from the fiscal middleware is encrypted and transferred to the efsta cloud for long-term archiving in accordance with legal retention requirements.

 Monitoring